Kivalina, Alaska: Other climate change impacts

 In addition to increased flooding from storm surges, bank erosion along the Wulik River causes increased turbidity which affects the city's drinking water source and complicates water treatment.

 Relocation

 Due to severe sea wave erosion during storms, the city hopes to relocate again to a new site 12 km (7.5 mi) from the present site.
 In 2009, Kivalina was identified by a GAO report as one of 31 environmentally threatened communities in Alaska.
 Relocation to a site off the barrier island to higher ground has had little progress.
 According to the U.S. Army Corps of Engineers, the estimated cost of relocation runs between $95 and $125 million, whereas the Government Accountability Office (GAO) estimates it to be between $100 and $400 million.
 In 2018, a decision was made to build an evacuation road across the Kivalina Lagoon to provide a means for the community to escape devastating storms that can inundate the barrier island.
-Additionally, the road will connect the village with the proposed new school site on K-Hill.
+The road was officially opened in late 2020 and connects the village with the Kisimigiugtuq School on K-Hill, which opened in November, 2022.